 Ice Pick Scar

-general, laser and chemical peels do not effectively penetrate deeply enough to achieve the desired treatment outcome.
-There are situations where very thin or superficial ice pick-like scars can be improved with an ablative laser peel.
-These are very shallow scars.
-Ablative is a term that basically means that it is a deeper peel.
-Fillers alone are not effective.
-Contact Dr. Sadove for Ice Pick Scars Treatment in Gainesville Florida.
+In general, laser and chemical peels do not effectively penetrate deeply enough to achieve the desired treatment outcome.
+If a laser peel penetrates to the depth of these scars, the danger of complications would be great.
+However, very thin or superficial ice pick-like scars improves with an ablative laser.
+This is only when the patient very shallow scars.
+However, the word “ablative” is a term that basically means that it is a deeper peel.
+Moreover, Fillers alone are not effective.
+Contact Dr. Sadove for Refine, Ice Pick Scar Treatment in North Florida.

 It’s time to get the skin you want.